 Having good nutrition habits is very difficult for the person who is abusing alcohol, especially since alcohol may become their main dietary supplement and a substitution for meals.
 Malnutrition is one of the well known physical effects of alcohol addiction that can not only cause the person to eat unhealthy items but also change the way the body processes sugars, grains, and other nutrients obtained from consuming different foods.

 While eating a healthy diet alone is not enough to combat alcohol cravings, especially for someone who has become physically addicted on the drug and would benefit from safe and relatively painless alcohol detox, it could help the recovered alcoholic be more successful in quitting drinking for good.
 Eating a diet that helps regulate hypoglycemic levels can greatly reduce not only their cravings for sugar, but also their cravings for alcohol.

-If you are a recovering alcoholic and sugar craving is a concern for you, speaking to a doctor, counselor, or nutrition specialist can help you learn more about your blood sugar levels and the different options available to help you combat both sugar and alcohol addiction for good.
+If you are a recovering alcoholic and sugar craving is a concern for you, speaking to a doctor, counselor, or nutrition specialist can help you learn more about your blood glucose levels and the different options available to help you to combat both sugar and alcohol addiction for good.